How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 • Bus #6739 is operated by Yuanlin Bus Company (員林客運), which is based in Changhua, but also runs buses to places in Nantou (like Sun Moon Lake) and Chiayi (like Alishan).
 The official schedule is here.

-• Sun Moon Lake to Alishan Departure time: 8 AM daily, plus a second one at 8:30 AM on weekends and holidays.
+• Sun Moon Lake to Alishan Departure time: 8:00 and 9:30 AM on weekdays, and 8:00 and 8:30 AM on weekends.

-• Alishan to Sun Moon Lake Departure time: 1 PM daily, plus a second one at 3:30 PM on weekends and holidays.
+• Alishan to Sun Moon Lake Departure time: 1:00 and 2:30 PM on weekdays, and 1:00 and 2:00 PM on weekends.

 • Alishan bus stop location: Alishan Bus Station here